anshulya-tamu/hls/README.md

 If you find this code or dataset helpful, please cite our work:

-> Yadav, A., Zhang, S., Zhao, B., Allen, G. H., Pearson, C., Huntington, J., Holman, K., McQuillan, K., & Gao, H. (2025).
-Mapping Reservoir Water Surface Area in the Contiguous United States using the High-temporal Harmonized Landsat and Sentinel (HLS) Data at a Sub-Weekly Time Scale. (*Manuscript in preparation for Geophysical Research Letters*)
+> Yadav, A., Zhang, S., Zhao, B., Allen, G. H., Pearson, C., Huntington, J., et al. (2025).
+Mapping reservoir water surface area in the contiguous United States using the high‐temporal Harmonized Landsat and Sentinel (HLS) data at a sub‐weekly time scale.
+Geophysical Research Letters, 52, e2024GL114046. https://doi.org/10.1029/2024GL114046
 ---
 ## **Contact & Contributing**